 The Scottish Government has issued Coronavirus (COVID-19): business and social distancing guidance.

-The Scottish Government has released updated construction sector guidance (May 1), providing further clarification on what constitutes an essential energy project.
-After describing a range of critical types of construction and maintenance work on the energy network, the guidance now states:
+The Scottish Government has released updated construction sector guidance (May 28), providing further clarification on what constitutes an essential energy project.
+Essential energy work is now defined as:

 There is a degree of confusion over whether or not ecological surveys can be undertaken at this time.
 The current guidance is that if the work is essential and can be undertaken in line with social distancing guidelines then the work may be undertaken.
 The uncertainty centres on whether or not ecological surveying is considered essential work.
 SNH has now issued a note on ecological surveying, setting out when and how requirements for data may be softened in light of the current situation.